secure-software-engineering/rose/index.md

 ### What is ROSE?

-ROSE is a web browser extension for Google Chrome, Mac OS X Safari, and Mozilla Firefox that allowing empirical researchers to collect detailed in-situ data on participants usage of social media websites such as Facebook, Twitter, or Google+ during the course of an empirical field study.
+ROSE is a web browser extension for Google Chrome, Mac OS X Safari, and Mozilla Firefox that allows empirical researchers to collect detailed in-situ data on participants usage of social media websites such as Facebook, Twitter, or Google+ during the course of an empirical field study.
 Also the software implements a whole research workflow including creating a study with ROSE, deploying a ROSE configuration to participants' installations of ROSE tailored to specific study needs, and aids for analyzing collected data.

 ### So ROSE basically counts clicks in Facebook, Twitter etc.?
 That's simple, isn't it?

-While it sounds easy to collect in-situ field data the evil is in the details: any data collection needs to balance study participants' privacy interests and the level of detail the data collection is aiming at.
+While it sounds easy to collect in-situ field data the devil is in the details: any data collection needs to balance study participants' privacy interests and the level of detail the data collection is aiming at.
 Moreover, web pages such as Facebook or Google+ are constantly changing their design and structure making it technically difficult to observe defined events locally at participants' web browsers.
 Any data collection tool must be able to adapt to these changes easily and just in time.

 We developed ROSE within our own empirical studies of interactional privacy on social network sites.
 We revised ROSE with any new requirement we found in our work.
 ROSE crystallizes years of experience in doing multi-method empirical research, and we hope that by providing this tool we can support the research community giving back some of our experiences and encounters.